SDS-DEMO-6/model-tech-stocks/README.md

 An example model using Ship Data Science for monitoring.

-This model uses a few months of stock history after the stock split in March 2014  as training data, and makes naive predictions about the daily closing price of Google stock based on the last few day's closing prices for Apple, Google, and Microsoft.
+This model makes naive predictions about the daily closing price of Google stock based on the last few day's closing prices for itself and a few competitors.

 Click on the below status badges to see detailed monitoring reports.

-Check out the Github issues section of this repository to see the automatically generated action items suggested by Ship Data Science, providing warnings when the data is changing and the model needs adjustment.
+Check out the Github issues section of this repository.
+ One of the coolest features of Ship Data Science is the ability to automatically push Github issues when monitoring detects important changes in the data or model's performance, enabling transparent, data-based discussion, analysis, and prioritization of issues.

 Seem cool?
 Check out [Ship Data Science](http://www.shipdatascience.com)